aokennard/rat-b-gone/README.md

 - `plw_enable`: Whether or not to use the whitelist
 - `plw_leagues`: What leagues (RGL, ETF2L) to consider players in to be able to join.
 - `plw_gamemode`: What gamemode (6s or HL) to consider players for
-- `plw_chat_output`: Whether or not to let the plugin print to server chat - TODO mask kick messages
+- `plw_chat_output`: Whether or not to let the plugin print to server chat
+- `plw_kick_output`: Whether or not to let the plugin print kick messages to server chat
 - `plw_allow_banned`: Whether to allow league banned players into the server.
 Note, because they aren't guaranteed to have a team / div, they bypass `plw_mode` and `plw_divs_(rgl/etf2l)` settings.
 - `plw_divs_(rgl/etf2l)`: What division players are allowed into the server.
 This is all by default, and considered first before other filters.
 - `plw_mode`: Filters who can join the server based on various 'modes': team-only, scrim-only, team-only, combinations of these, or all.